Richard Dawkins – Founder and Chair of the Board

 Connect with Robyn

-Robyn Blumner joined the Richard Dawkins Foundation for Reason and Science as Executive Director in February 2014.
+ROBYN BLUMNER joined the Richard Dawkins Foundation for Reason & Science as Executive Director in February 2014 and a year later she was promoted to President & chief executive officer.
+In January 2016 she became CEO of the Center for Inquiry.
 She comes off a 16-year career as a nationally syndicated columnist and editorial writer at the Tampa Bay Times newspaper (formerly the St. Petersburg Times.)
 Blumner is an expert on civil liberties and civil rights.
 She has written extensively on church-state separation, free speech and privacy issues as well as economics and the diminishing power of the middle-class.
 Her columns appeared regularly in newspapers around the country.
 In 2012, she was a finalist for a Pulitzer Prize for editorial writing along with three colleagues.
 Blumner was executive director of the American Civil Liberties Union of Florida from 1989 to 1997, and executive director of the ACLU of Utah from 1987 to 1989.
 In that role she led efforts to protect abortion rights, student free speech rights and to prevent the adoption of school vouchers, among dozens of public policy battles.

 Blumner attended Cornell University, School of Industrial and Labor Relations, graduating with honors in 1982.
 Her law degree comes from New York University School of Law where she graduated in 1985 and is a member of the New York State Bar.